HigherOrderCO/Kind/base/Courtex/Courtex.md

 Courtex, compared to alternatives, has lower throughput and higher transaction costs.
 As such, it isn't suitable for applications that demand a large number of transactions per second.
-On the other hands, for applications where safety is more important than throughput, such as contracts of high monetary value, Cortex provides an ideal settlement environment that is stable, previsible and secure.
+On the other hands, for applications where safety is more important than throughput, such as contracts of high monetary value, Courtex provides an ideal settlement environment that is stable, previsible and secure.

 Design